-Nature-based enterprises contribute significant value to local economies.
-A Connecting Nature survey of over 100 nature-based enterprises shows that they typically employ more people than the average European SME (see Figure 3).
-Among survey respondents, there are significantly fewer micro enterprises employing fewer than 10 people and significantly more enterprises employing 10-49 employees than the EU average.
-Nature-based enterprises also create significant environmental and social value as summarised in Figure 2.
+Nature-based enterprises also contribute significant value to local economies.
+A Connecting Nature survey of nature-based enterprises (2020) shows that nature-based enterprises typically employ more people than the average European small and medium-sized enterprise (SME) (see Figure 3).
+Among survey respondents, there are significantly less micro enterprises (employing fewer than 10 people) and significantly more small enterprises (employing 10 49 employees) in comparison with the EU average.

-Case study: Malaga

-The city of Malaga is traditionally reliant on low-skilled, unsustainable industry sectors such as conventional tourism and construction.
+The majority of nature-based enterprises generate less than €2million in turnover.
+A minority generate €2-10 million in turnover and a very small number have turnover in excess of €50 million.
+Interestingly the private sector is almost as important as the public sector in terms of a source of turnover.
+This finding shows the importance of the private sector in investing in nature-based solutions.
+The third sector in contrast is a less significant source of turnover for nature-based enterprises.
+Case study: Malaga The city of Malaga is traditionally reliant on low-skilled, unsustainable industry sectors such as conventional tourism and construction.
 Malaga is investing significantly in nature-based solutions to the many climate change and societal challenges it faces as a city.
-As part of this approach, the city is putting in place a nature-based entrepreneurship strategy via a cluster of local nature-based enterprises and actors to stimulate and support their further growth, to exchange information on the wider public about products and services and create new jobs.
-This is a 'win-win' strategy for the city: it encourages the start-up and growth of sustainable enterprises which in turn are helping the city to plan, deliver and manage nature-based solutions.
-These nature-based enterprises not only create cleaner jobs but by their very nature they also contribute to a better environment and to the improved health and wellbeing of citizens.
+As part of this approach, the city is putting in place a nature-based entrepreneurship strategy via a cluster of local naturebased enterprises and actors to stimulate and support their further growth, to exchange information on innovation, raise awareness with the wider public about products and services and create new jobs.
+This is a 'win-win' strategy for the city: it encourages the start-up and growth of sustainable enterprises which in turn are helping the city to plan, deliver and manage naturebased solutions.
+These naturebased enterprises not only create cleaner jobs but by their very nature they also contribute to a better environment and to the improved health and wellbeing of citizens.